RonPieket/BinaryRelations/README.md

 ----------

-The efficiency for lookup such as `FindLeft()` and `FindRight()` is constant time.
+The efficiency for lookup such as `FindLeft()` and `FindRight()` is constant time, or O(1).
 All operations on a `OneToOne` are also constant.

 Things get more complicated with `OneToMany` and `ManyToMany`.
 They maintain sorted arrays.
 Insertion and removal of elements in an array involves shifting everything between the point of insertion/removal and the end of the array.
-In practice, at least in the context of our world editor, this has not been a problem.
+This is O(n).
+It sounds terrible, but in practice, at least in the context of our world editor, this has not been a problem.
 That’s probably because insert and remove operations are relatively infrequent when compared to lookups.

 Performance
 -----------

-Performance measurements in Xcode on an iMac M1.
+Performance measurements in Xcode on an iMac M1, release build.

 ### Worst case insert